 |University of Toronto||Occupational Therapy OT Field Placements||This MOU serves to provide field placement opportunities for University of Toronto students.
 Field placements within TDSB sites provide University of Toronto students who are considering a career within Occupational Therapy, an opportunity to learn by working alongside a supervising TDSB Occupational Therapist (OT) Clinical Supervisor.
 These placements satisfy course requirements for field placement experience. |

-|University of Toronto||Physiotherapy Field Placements||Field placements with the TDSB OT/PT Department provide University of Toronto students who are considering a career in Physiotherapy, an opportunity to learn by working alongside a supervising TDSB Occupational Therapist/Physiotherapist (OT/PT) Clinical Supervisors.
+|University of Toronto||Physiotherapy Field Placements||Field placements with the TDSB OT/PT Department provide University of Toronto students who are training for a career in Physiotherapy, an opportunity to learn by working alongside a supervising TDSB Occupational Therapist/Physiotherapist (OT/PT) Clinical Supervisors.
 The number of placements available in the TDSB is determined annually.
 These placements satisfy course requirements for field placement experience. |

-|University of Toronto||Speech-Language Pathology (SLP) Field Placements||This MOU serves to provide field placement opportunities for University of Toronto students.
-Field placements within TDSB sites provide University of Toronto students who are considering a career within Speech-Language Pathology, an opportunity to learn by working alongside a supervising TDSB Speech-Language Pathologist.
+|University of Toronto||Speech-Language Pathology (SLP) Field Placements||This MOU serves to provide field placement opportunities for post-secondary students.
+Field placements within TDSB sites provide post-secondary students who are considering a career within Speech-Language Pathology, an opportunity to learn by working alongside a supervising TDSB Speech-Language Pathologist.
 These placements satisfy course requirements for field placement experience.|

 |Vanessa Barnett & Elena Soni||Making Art Making Change||Vanessa Barnett and Elena Soni lead culturally-relevant arts-based workshops dedicated to students’ authentic voice using mixed media as a means of creative exploration and communication.
 Facilitators collaborate with teachers to identify a focus for the projects and deliver workshop series that develop these ideas.
 Experimentation with different materials and art mediums is an element of the art making.
 Materials utilized are video, sound, performance, textiles, and found objects.
 Students explore their own vision and imagination to create and present their unique artwork.|